 - Issue permits to prune and or remove public City street trees

 - Review pre-development plans and landscape plans that involve public trees

 A “City street tree” is a tree planted in the City right of way, typically in landscape strips between the curb and the front of the sidewalk or in an otherwise dedicated planting area within the City right-of-way.

 Homeowners may trim away any limbs that can be reached from the ground without the use of a ladder or chainsaw.
-Pole pruners and loppers are acceptable tools for homeowners to use for pruning trees
+Pole pruners and loppers are acceptable tools for homeowners to use for pruning trees.

 If Homeowner wishes to have a tree completely trimmed out of trim cycle, they may do so by obtaining a free permit or by requesting one be mailed to you by calling (559) 621-CITY.
 The work performed must be done by a licensed tree trimmer.
 All costs of the out of scheduled trim are the responsibility of the homeowner.

 The City of Fresno does not have a root pruning program in place for street trees.
-If the homeowner wishes to, they may remove any roots further than four feet from the trunk or any roots that enter the private property without permit.
-Root problems that exist in sewer or water lateral lines are the homeowner’s responsibility to clear.
+If the homeowner wishes to, they may remove any roots further than four feet from the trunk or any roots that enter the private property without a permit.
+Root problems that exist in the sewer or water lateral lines are the homeowner’s responsibility to clear.

 Street Maintenance maintains median islands and buffers about every 90 days.
 For certain major arterial median islands, maintenance occurs more often, about every 60 days.